Teh-Bobo/unicode-title-case/README.md

 # Unicode Titlecase
-Unicode titlecasing operations for chars.
+Unicode titlecasing operations for chars and strings.
 The crate supports has additional functionality to support the TR/AZ locale.

 ## Installation

 Add this to your `Cargo.toml`:

 ```toml